tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/delete.md

     -a, --all                 Delete all matching Flight Plans even when the name or ID is ambiguous -A, --api-key <STRING>    The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --force               Delete this Flight Plan even if referenced by a local Formation Plan, or deletes ALL Flight Plan referenced by the name or ID even if ambiguous
+        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] -f, --force               Delete this Flight Plan even if referenced by a local Formation Plan, or deletes ALL Flight Plan referenced by the name or ID even if ambiguous
     -h, --help                Print help information
         --no-color            Do not color output (alias for --color=never) -q, --quiet               Suppress output at a specific level and below